canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 #.
 If necessary, click "Edit" in the Machine Summary section to change the
    architecture of the machine.
 Click "Save Changes" when you're done.

 #.
-If necessary, change the Power Type in the Power section of the page.
+If necessary, click Power to open the Power tab to change the Power
+   Type.
+(You must click Edit to make any actual changes.)
 This may necessitate setting an IP address, MAC address, password, or other information, depending on the power control technology in use.
 Click "Save Changes" when you're done.

 #.
 Click "Take Action" near the top-right corner of the page, followed by
    "Commission Node" from the resulting drop-down menu.
 You must then click